-Charterhouse offers a comprehensive programme of Personal, Social Health and Economic Education (PSHE); we term this Reach Out, and it is delivered primarily through weekly lessons in tutor groups.
-Reach Out seeks to reflect the School's aims and ethos, with our five core values of kindness, moral courage, open-mindedness, perseverance and responsibility.
+Charterhouse offers a comprehensive programme of Personal, Social Health and Economic Education (PSHE) called Reach Out, which is delivered both inside and outside the formal curriculum.
+Reach Out seeks to reflect the School's aims and ethos, as well as encouraging respect for other people, with particular regard to the protected characteristics as set out in the Equality Act 2010.